leooo1212/businfo702/case/project.md

   - Suggest further analyses or improvements to the data warehouse / mart

 - Optional: data visualisation (1% bonus)
-  - Visualise insights using Python, Streamlit, D3 or any other appropriate tool
+  - Visualise insights using Python, Streamlit, D3 or any appropriate tool